-Opposition is an inevitable part of change and one that can significantly impact your community organizing.
-However, if you know how to take stock of the opposition inside and outside of your effort or group, you are more likely to plan and act effectively.
+Change is an inevitable part of community organizing.
+If you know how to take stock of the strengths, weaknesses, opportunities, and threats, you are more likely to plan and act effectively.

-That's where SWOT analysis comes in.
-SWOT can help you handle both ordinary and unusual situations in your community health or development initiative, by giving you a tool to explore both internal and external factors that may influence your work.
+SWOT provides a tool to explore both internal and external factors that may influence your work.

 What is a SWOT analysis and why should you use one?

-The name says it: Strength, Weakness, Opportunity, Threat.
-A SWOT analysis guides you to identify the positives and negatives inside your organization (S-W) and outside of it, in the external environment (O-T).
-Developing a full awareness of your situation can help with both strategic planning and decision-making.
+SWOT stands for: Strength, Weakness, Opportunity, Threat.
+A SWOT analysis guides you to identify your organization’s strengths and weaknesses (S-W), as well as broader opportunities and threats (O-T).
+Developing a fuller awareness of the situation helps with both strategic planning and decision-making.

-The SWOT method (which is sometimes called TOWS) was originally developed for business and industry, but it is equally useful in the work of community health and development, education, and even personal growth.
+The SWOT method was originally developed for business and industry, but it is equally useful in the work of community health and development, education, and even for personal growth.

-SWOT is not the only assessment technique you can use, but is one with a long track record of effectiveness.
+SWOT is not the only assessment technique you can use.
+Compare it with other assessment tools in the Community Tool Box to determine if this is the right approach for your situation.
 The strengths of this method are its simplicity and application to a variety of levels of operation.

 When do you use SWOT?